 Equipment and facilities play a significant role when carrying out business valuations.
 Buyers ensure that their investment will not cost them major repairs.
 Before beginning the sale process, business owners should make sure that equipment and business facilities of their business are well-maintained.
 This will help the business owners to realize the maximum price for the sale of their business.
 All inventory and equipment should be easy to locate and identify.

-Maintaining good relations is key for establishing stability and consistency to run a business successfully.
+Maintaining good relations is key to establishing stability and consistency to run a business successfully.
 Brand recognition, customer satisfaction, ongoing operations, service or product reliability, history and reputation are all parts of business goodwill that add value.
 Make sure that you do not overlook goodwill as it helps mitigate possible risks.

 - Product diversity

 A narrow product base tends to increase risk and brings down the value of your business.
-Having diverse revenue sources minimizes the inherent risk of business.
-So businesses with a mixed product set, good gross profit diversity and services or products that cater to multiple industries receive a higher value from potential buyers.
+Having diverse revenue sources minimizes the inherent risk of the business.
+So businesses with a mixed product set, good gross profit diversity, and services or products that cater to multiple industries receive a higher value from potential buyers.